ant10293/fithub-legal/terms-of-service.md

 ## 5. User Content

 FitHub does not host community feeds or public user-generated content.
 The information you provide—such as account details, support messages, or other direct submissions—remains yours.
-We handle it solely to deliver the App’s features (for example, storing your profile information or processing a support request) and do not use it for advertising, sharing, or distribution to third parties beyond what is described in the Privacy Policy.
-If you wish to remove any information you have provided, you can do so through the App or by contacting [support@fithub.app](mailto:support@fithub.app).
+We handle it solely to deliver the App's features (for example, storing your profile information or processing a support request) and do not use it for advertising, sharing, or distribution to third parties beyond what is described in the Privacy Policy.
+If you wish to remove any information you have provided, you can do so through the App or by contacting [support@fithub-app.com](mailto:support@fithub-app.com).

 ## 6. Health and Safety Disclaimer